When Neil Young’s ‘Ragged Glory’ Turned Into a Crazy Horse Reunion

 There were definitely times during the '80s when it seemed like Neil Young had lost touch with his muse, but he closed out the decade on a high note — and he carried that resurgence of creative energy roaring into a new decade with his 19th studio album, Ragged Glory.

-Released in September 1990 — less than a year after Young's previous effort, Freedom — Ragged Glory reunited Young with his on-again, off-again bandmates Crazy Horse for the first time since 1987's Life.
-But where the earlier album took a hodgepodge approach, alternating plodding, overly produced studio numbers with live recordings, Glory brimmed with the snarling energy Young had brought to portions of Freedom, stripping his sound to the bare minimum and plunging the listener into a buzzing bed of howling guitars that thrust their way out of the speakers with an authority he hadn't mustered in years.
+Released on Sept.
+9, 1990 — less than a year after Young's previous effort, Freedom — Ragged Glory reunited Young with his on-again, off-again bandmates Crazy Horse for the first time since 1987's Life.
+The earlier album took a hodgepodge approach, alternating plodding, overly produced studio numbers with live recordings, while Ragged Glory brimmed with the snarling energy Young had brought to portions of Freedom.
+Young stripped his sound to the bare minimum, plunging the listener into a buzzing bed of howling guitars that thrust their way out of the speakers with an authority he hadn't mustered in years.

 Not that Young was necessarily willing to admit he'd turned a creative corner.
 "I don't have to come back," he told Vox after Ragged Glory's release.
 "I've never been gone!
 They write stuff like 'Oh, this year Neil Young's okay again.'
 I don't need them to tell me if I'm okay or not.
 As far as I'm concerned, I've always been okay."